-Then we cut to a cameo of Kane Hodder giving some broad in a Nazi uniform a handgun so she can shoot a mother and her young child at point blank range.
+Then we cut to a cameo of Kane Hodder giving some broad in an SS uniform a handgun so she can shoot a mother and her young child at point blank range.
 Then we find out the Nazi broad is actually a double agent who proceeds to shoot Kane in the kneecap and then Dee Wallace shows up as a scientist in the titular Death House — it’s this blacksite prison where a whole bunch of CIA scientists try to turn serial killers and cannibals into upstanding citizens by socking VR goggles over their heads and trying to LITERALLY inject them with liquid morality — and then DANNY TREJO stumbles on set so he can bash an old lady’s skull in and then this woman in a cheap knockoff Leatherface mask carves up a whole buncha’ dudes on a grainy VHS tape while Dee makes this one chick watch a hologram of her daddy yell at her over and over again.

 Then Barbara Crampton shows how they keep all the prisoners subdued by erasing their brains and hooking ’em up to IVs of cocaine and meth and she explains how Facebook is actually a means of spreading CONTAGIOUS mental illness.
 Then the narrator tells us Eisenhower built the whole thing back in the 1950s and one mile underneath the building they’ve got the absolute worst psycho killers ever in the history of anything, including immortal Nazis, vampires, Russian child murderers and, uh, Michael Berryman.
 Then Sid Haig gives another double agent a lecture about — well, I’m not 100 percent sure what the hell he’s talking about, honestly — and this eight-year-old Nazi stabs a security guard to death.